A complete guide to payroll in the UK: Everything employers need to know

 Can I manually run payroll for employees in the UK?

-Some small business owners decide they’d rather run payroll themselves in an attempt to cut down their overhead costs.
-However, running payroll is a time-consuming process that will only eat up more of your time as your business grows.
-If you go it alone, there are potential risks to keep in mind, such as:
+Some small business owners decide they’d rather run payroll themselves to cut down their overhead costs.
+However, running payroll is time-consuming and will consume more of your time as your business grows.
+If you do it alone, there are potential risks to keep in mind, such as:

 • Security: Processing UK payroll manually can pose security risks, especially if you are using spreadsheets or paper records.
-This increases the risk of sensitive employee information being lost, stolen, or misused.
+This increases the risk of losing, stealing, or misusing sensitive employee information.

 How do you pay independent contractors in the UK?

-• Collect their payroll information, including their name, DOB, contact information, and bank account information.
+Gathering necessary information: Collect essential payroll details from the contractor, including their full name, date of birth, contact information, and bank account information.

-• Use your chosen payroll software to pay the contractor in GBP.
-With Rippling, you can pay both contractors and employees in British pounds sterling, in a single pay run, without waiting on transfers or conversion.
+Processing payment in GBP: Use your payroll software to pay the contractor in GBP.
+With Rippling, you can pay contractors and employees in British pounds sterling in a single pay run, with no need for currency conversions or delays.

 The Rippling Team